wiktorKycia/designpatterns/README.md

 # designpatterns
-practice design patterns in python
+practice of design patterns in python